 Remove your old skirting

 You will more than likely need to prise your old skirting off the walls.
-This can be a tricky process but we have some advice to make it as easy and trouble free as possible.
+This can be a tricky process but we have some tips for you.

 Using a hammer, knock the bolster chisel down between the skirting board and the wall.
 Then gently lever the top edge away from the wall just enough to fit the blade of the crowbar between.
-Using this method should make sure the least amount of damage is caused and the job is completed quickly and easily.
+Using this method will make sure the least amount of damage is caused.

 Fitting the new skirting boards

 Now the old skirting is off, you're ready to fit your new ones.
 So, how do you attach skirting boards?

-It will help to start with the longest wall that has internal corners.
+It will help to start with the longest wall that has internal corners (cutting internal mitres).
 You will need to measure this wall and then mark the measurement on the top of a length of skirting so that you know where you need to cut it.

 Now you will need to use you mitre box or mitre saw.
 We recommend to cut the left hand of the skirting board first and using a vice or workbench to secure the mitre tool.
 Put the left hand side of the length into the mitre tool (if needed, use a trestle to rest the other side of the skirting on) and make sure it is level with the base of the mitre tool to ensure an accurate cut.